 'Opus 4'.
-I found this a minute or two ago on You Tube, after googling 'art of noise no sun november' and so heard it again for the first time in 23 years.
+I found this a few hours ago on You Tube, after googling 'art of noise no sun november' and so heard it again for the first time in 23 years.
 It's a pretty little aural kaleidoscope by Art of Noise.
 Opening this page in two or three tabs and then setting the video off in each one with a couple of seconds delay produces an interesting effect, like listening under a bell-jar.
 You might have more pressing things to do, of course.
-Anyway, it soooo reminds me of my first visit to Athens in 1988, where I first heard it, and when I decided I would definitely live there eventually.
+Anyway, it soooo brings to mind my first visit to Athens in 1988, where I first heard it, and when I decided that as soon as I could, I would live there.

 I stayed with a friend, Artemis, who had recently moved to Athens from Kavala where we first met.
 I was in my first full-time, permanent job at a language school in Cambridge and despite the regular pay and generous holidays, was climbing the walls with boredom and the predictability of the days.
 Artemis invited me to stay, and I was off like a shot.